JungPham/cypress_framework_demo/README.md

 ## Structure framework

-- features: includes some automated features of application
+- `features`: includes some automated features of application
-- pages: defines page object model
+- `pages`: defines page object model
-- steps: step to handle steps definition in feature files
+- `steps`: step to handle steps definition in feature files

 ## How to add new tests